aiondemand/aiod-enhanced-interaction/README.md

 ### Dependencies

 For the application to work you need to set up its dependencies, namely MongoDB, Milvus database, RabbitMQ, Redis, and Ollama.
 Unless you have an access to already existing services to these technologies, you need to run them locally on your machine for development purposes.
-If you decide to run these dependencies using our docker-compose files (further described below), you are also required to create `.env` file with a subset of environment variables that are necessary for these deployments to be executed.
+If you decide to run these dependencies using our docker-compose file (`docker-compose.deps.yml`), you are also required to create `.env` file with a subset of environment variables that are necessary for these deployments to be executed.
 The `.env` file and all its environment variables are described in great detail in the *Deployment* section below.

 **MongoDB**